 Register here to watch the on-demand Microsoft Research Webinar to learn more about Project InnerEye’s deep learning for cancer radiotherapy research and how to use the open-source InnerEye Deep Learning toolkit.

-InnerEye is a research project that uses state of the art machine learning technology to build innovative tools for the automatic, quantitative analysis of three-dimensional medical images.
+InnerEye is a research project from Microsoft Research Cambridge that uses state of the art machine learning technology to build innovative tools for the automatic, quantitative analysis of three-dimensional medical images.
 The goal of Project InnerEye is to democratize AI for medical image analysis and empower researchers, hospitals, life science organizations, and healthcare providers to build medical imaging AI models using Microsoft Azure.